igortauhan/dotfiles/README.md

 ## Installation

 > Don't forget to install [Ruby](https://github.com/asdf-vm/asdf-ruby) and [NodeJS](https://github.com/asdf-vm/asdf-nodejs) before install
+>
+> If you want to install my neovim configs, make sure you have the last version of neovim.
+I recommend you to [build from source](https://github.com/neovim/neovim/wiki/Building-Neovim)

 - Clone the repo
 - Inside the repo folder, run -> rake install